-Radiolarian fossils are abundant throughout the samples analyzed from Hole M0090D, and their preservation is good.
-C. davisiana ranges between 1% and 14% and tends to be high (9%-14%) below 29.3 mbsf.
-The increase of C. davisiana from 27.2 to 29.3 mbsf could be correlated with the boundary horizon between C. davisiana Zones 'a and 'b (Event 5), corresponding to the Holocene/Pleistocene boundary (Morley et al., 1982).
-A primary peak of the relative abundance of C. davisiana at 29.3 mbsf is likely correlated with Event 6, corresponding to DAE-2 (~12 ka) of Matsuzaki et al. (2014).
+Radiolarian fossils are abundant throughout the samples analyzed from Hole M0090D, and their preservation is good. $C.\ davisiana$ ranges between 1% and 14% and tends to be high (9%-14%) below 29.3 mbsf.
+The increase of $C.\ davisiana$ from 27.2 to 29.3 mbsf could be correlated with the boundary horizon between $C.\ davisiana$ Zones 'a and 'b (Event 5), corresponding to the Holocene/Pleistocene boundary (Morley et al., 1982).
+A primary peak of the relative abundance of $C.\ davisiana$ at 29.3 mbsf is likely correlated with Event 6, corresponding to DAE-2 (~12 ka) of Matsuzaki et al. (2014).
 The relative abundance of the Tetrapyle group ranges 2%-6%; however, it is difficult to define the interval with relatively high abundances (>5%) that could be indicative of the mid-Holocene warm period (Matsuzaki et al., 2020; Chinzei et al.,1987).
-A peak in the relative abundance of L. setosa at 14.5 mbsf may correlate with Event 2.
+A peak in the relative abundance of $C.\ davisiana$ at 14.5 mbsf may correlate with Event 2 (~7 ka).

-Sites M0083 and M0089 are in a trench-fill basin located in the central Japan Trench (Basin C1; Figure F6).
+Sites M0083 and M0089 are in a trench-fill basin located in the central Japan Trench (Basin C2; Figure F6).
 The basin has an elongated shape with a NNE-SSW trend extending ~14 km in a trench-parallel direction.
-The basin floor at around 7635 m water depth is flat in the central part (extending ~6 km) and slightly shallows toward the north-northeast and south-southwest to 7605 and 7595 m water depth, respectively.
+The basin floor at around 7635 mbsl is flat in the central part (extending ~6 km) and slightly shallows toward the north-northeast and south-southwest to 7605 and 7595 mbsl, respectively.
 The width of the asymmetric basin, with its steeper (25%-30% slope gradient) northwestern and gentler (~15%-20% slope gradient) southeastern margins, ranges between ~2460 and 3060 m near Sites M0083 and M0089, respectively.
 Site M0083 was selected to core in the main depocenter of the basin where an expanded basin-fill succession was anticipated based on the subbottom profiles (Figure F18).
-The subsurface is characterized from top to bottom by (1) a sharp, high-amplitude seafloor reflector; (2) a series of three acoustically transparent or semitransparent packages with strong basal reflections, varying in thickness from approximately 1-2 m (shallowest) to 5-7 m (lower and middle); (3) flat-lying, closely spaced, acoustically laminated high-amplitude reflections; and (4) a basal basin-fill sequence of regularly spaced acoustic laminations down to >0.1 s TWT (~75 m subsurface depth) with intercalated, approximately 1-3 m thick acoustically semitransparent intervals separated by high-amplitude reflections.
+The subsurface is characterized from top to bottom by (1) a sharp, high-amplitude seafloor reflector; (2) a series of three acoustically transparent or semitransparent packages with strong basal reflections, varying in thickness from approximately 1-2 m (shallowest) to 5-7 m (lower and middle); (3) flat-lying, closely spaced, acoustically laminated high-amplitude reflections; and (4) a basal basin-fill sequence of regularly spaced acoustic laminations down to >0.1 s TWT (~75 mbsf) with intercalated, approximately 1-3 m thick acoustically semitransparent intervals separated by high-amplitude reflections.
 This older package, although flat lying, is laterally not continuous, with diffuse basal highs separating apparent compartments of deposition.
-The acoustically (semi-)transparent intervals significantly thin and, together with the general reflection pattern, form (pseudo-)onlaps toward the acoustically laminated sequence draping the elevated acoustic basement in the south.
-There, Site M0089 was located to sample a condensed section overlying a basal high at \sim 0.6 s TWT (\sim 45 m subsurface depth).
+The acoustically (semi-)transparent intervals thin significantly and form (pseudo-)onlaps onto the acoustically laminated sequence draping the elevated acoustic basement in the south.
+There, Site M0089 was located to sample a condensed section overlying a basal high at ~10.025 s TWT (~45 m below seafloor reflector).